A new pro football league announced Wednesday it plans to begin hiring players in winter 2017 and staging games in summer 2018.

 Don Yee, who is Tom Brady‘s agent, is among the founders of the league, along with former NFL wide receiver Ed McCaffrey.
 Bradley Edwards, Jeffrey Husvar and John Chung are also among the league’s officers.

-Bradley, the league’s chief operating officer, said that Pac Pro closed a round of angel financing and is looking at sponsors and facilities.
+Edwards, the league’s chief operating officer, said that Pac Pro closed a round of angel investing and is looking at sponsors and facilities.

 This is the second football league to spring up recently.
 In December, the NFL notified its 32 teams of a spring development league that will operate in April 2017 and will work with NFL veterans who do not have contracts.